Djinguereber Mosque: Foundation of the mosque

 The creation of Djinguereber mosque is attributed to Mansa Musa in 1325.
 Its Sudano-Sahelian architecture differs stylistically from the mosques of North Africa and Andalusia.

+The mosque is sometimes credited to the Granadan poet Abū Isḥāq al-Sāḥilī, whom Mansa Musa brought to Mali after the 1324 hajj, but J. O. Hunwick has shown that al-Sāḥilī is firmly attested in the Arabic sources only as the designer of a royal audience chamber at the city of Mali, and that his role there appears to have been organisational rather than that of a structural architect.

 Medieval period

 During the reign of Askia Dawud of the Songhai Empire, Djinguereber mosque was renovated by the Qadi of Timbuktu Aqib ibn Mahmud beginning in 1570.
 The work was a source of conflict between the Askia and the Qadi, who resented the renovated mosque's association with a secular power.

 Post-independence

 On 26 February 2010, during Mawlid (a festival to mark the birth anniversary of Muhammad), a stampede at the mosque killed around 26 people and injured at least 55 others, mostly women and children.

 Attack in 2012

 On 1 July 2012, militant Islamists of the Ansar Dine ("defenders of faith") began destroying the tombs of Timbuktu shortly after UNESCO placed them on a list of endangered World Heritage sites.
 They set about destroying seven of Timbuktu's total sixteen ancient Muslim saint shrines, including two tombs at the Djingareyber Mosque.
 Using "hoes, pick-axes and chisels, they hammered away at the two earthen tombs until they were completely destroyed".
 The damage to the mosque itself, however, was minimal.